burnnat/hymns-of-the-faith/content/session-02/week-11/notes.md

  - Given a musical education from nuns at the nearby St. Joseph's convent
  - Through the convent, she met well-known worship writer Sister Miriam Theresa Winter, who encouraged her to use her talents in songwriting
  - Studied theology at York University and Emmanuel College in Toronto, ordained in the United Church of Canada in 1980
- - Served as chaplain in a maximum-security prison for 10 years, then pastored a church in Scarborough, Ontario
+ - Served as chaplain in a maximum-security prison for 10 years, in addition to traditional pastorates
  - In 1981 she made a transition from self-proclaimed "guitar-strumming, meter-mangling self-indulgence to form-following, tradition-loving classicism"
  - Died at the age of 38, less than four months after being diagnosed with cancer of the liver
  - She was prompted to write this text by her friend and mentor Alan Barthel, who was looking for a "fresh version" of the ancient Christian hymn "Phos Hilaron"